TyGrim13/4WinnerFlows/README.md

 ##DIAMOND PRICING RULE WORKFLOW

+DIAMOND PRICING RULE WORKFLOW
+This workflow explains how markups are applied for Diamond customers placing large or custom bulk orders when the lead time is less than 6 weeks.
+Diamond customers receive the best base pricing, but shorter lead times incur progressively higher markups to account for the additional resources required to meet tight deadlines.

+Breakdown:
 Customer Places Large or Custom Bulk Order:

-The workflow is initiated when a Diamond customer places a large or custom bulk order.
+The workflow starts when a Diamond customer places a large or custom bulk order.
 Lead Time Provided?:

-The system checks if the customer has provided a lead time (i.e., the number of weeks before the order needs to be fulfilled).
+The system checks whether the customer has provided a lead time (i.e., the number of weeks before the order is required).
-If no lead time is provided, the system prompts that it is required to apply the appropriate pricing adjustments.
+If no lead time is provided, the system prompts the customer that it is required to proceed with pricing adjustments.
 Lead Time Less Than 6 Weeks:

-For lead times shorter than 6 weeks, progressively higher markups are applied based on how little notice is given.
+For lead times shorter than 6 weeks, progressively increasing markups are applied based on how short the lead time is.
 Lead Time of 4 to 6 Weeks:

 A 10% mark-up is applied for orders with a lead time of 4 to 6 weeks.
-This reflects the need for increased resource allocation to meet the order deadline in a shorter timeframe.
+This ensures adequate resources are allocated to meet the shorter deadline.
 Lead Time of 2 to 4 Weeks:

-A 20% mark-up is applied when the lead time is between 2 and 4 weeks, as the urgency increases and more resources are diverted to handle the order in time.
+A 15% mark-up is applied when the lead time is between 2 and 4 weeks.
+The tighter timeframe requires more resource allocation, increasing the cost.
-Lead Time of 1 to 2 Weeks:

-A 30% mark-up is applied for lead times of 1 to 2 weeks.
-The need for expedited processing and priority handling justifies this higher mark-up.
-Lead Time Less Than 1 Week:
+Lead Time Less Than 2 Weeks:

-A 35% mark-up is applied for orders with less than 1 week of lead time.
-The short notice requires extreme prioritization and often disrupts other scheduled orders, leading to the highest cost increase.
+For orders with a lead time of less than 2 weeks, a 30% mark-up is applied.
+This is the maximum mark-up applied, reflecting the extreme urgency and priority required to fulfill the order within such a short window.

 ```mermaid